bigfont/DeployWebApp2Azure/README.md

     git commit -m "Create empty ASP.NET Web Application" git push

 Remember: This will deploy to our staging deployment slot.
 We're currently using the default deployment command that comes out of the box with an Azure Web App.
-Let's start to customize this.
+Often this is sufficient.

+[SCM] Resultant wwwroot on Azure with default deployment script.

+    bin
+        MyWebApp.dll
+    .gitignore
+    index.html
+    web.config

+The Web App lacks functionality, so lets add simple MVC scaffolding.

+* Controller etc
+  * Solution Explorer > Project > Right Click
+  * Add > New Scaffold Item
+  * Common > MVC > Controller > MVC 5 Controller - Empty
+  * `DefaultController`
+* View
+  * Inside DefaultController.cs > Right Click `Index()` > Add View > Accept Defaults

+[Git]

+    git add -A
+    git commit -m "Add MVC scaffolding."
+    git push

+Again, this will deploy to Azure with the default deployment commands.

+* Default is still `index.html` with Hello World.
+* We can also view `~/default` now.

-# Local: Add a Simple Deployment Script
+# Local: Add a Simple, Custom Deployment Script

 * Create a custom deployment script

 [PowerShell]

-    New-Item .deployment
-    New-Item deploy.cmd

 The `.deployment` file is optional.
 We can set value either in it or in the app settings of our Web App.
 To start with, let's just add `echo Hello world.` to our custom deployment file.

-	Add-Content .deployment "[config] `r`n command = deploy.cmd"
+	Add-Content .deployment "[config] `r`n command = deploy-nothing.cmd"
-    Add-Content deploy.cmd "echo Hello world.
+    Add-Content deploy-nothing.cmd "echo Deploying nothing."
     git add -A
     git commit -m "Add deployment script."
     git push

+Note: This no longer does any deployment!
+It **only** echos "Hello World."

-# Local: Add Unit Test
+# Local: Add Unit Tests

 * Open MyWebApp.sln in Visual Studio
 * Right click the solution > Add > New Project > Visual C# > Test > MyWebApp.Test